minvws/nl-covid19-coronacheck-app-bff/README.md

 Two important configuration items when debugging/testing:
 - `SIGNED_TEST_HASH_DURATION` (seconds) is how the fact/hash that a test result has been signed is stored
 - `SESSION_DURATION` (seconds) is how long the nonce is stored
-- `SIGNATURE_FORMAT` can be `inline`, `inline-double`, `header`, or `none`.
-Inline double adds `_payload` which is a copy of payload without the base64 encoding.

-Note that Signatures must be inline when using php-fpm/proxy_fcgi as Apache does not support headers larger than 5000 bytes.
-This will result in the error `AH01070: Error parsing script headers`.

 #### CTP Provider Public Keys
 The application expects CMS public keys used to sign test results to be located in the directory specified